hyosubkim/NESC_3505_textbook/syllabus.md

 -   the reproduction (copying and pasting) of code or text with none or minimal reformatting (e.g., changing the name of the variables)
 -   the translation of an algorithm or a script from one language to another
--   AI-generated code (e.g., ChatGPT)
+-   AI-generated code (e.g., ChatGPT, GitHub Co-Pilot)

 **Plagiarism of any form will result in serious penalties, up to and including failure of the course.**